 HKMA and other regulators clarified conduct, suitability, and operational requirements for intermediaries handling virtual-asset activities.

-Firms should uplift token due diligence, AML, suitability assessments, and custody-segregation frameworks.
+How FIs can respond Firms should uplift token due diligence, AML, suitability assessments, and custody-segregation frameworks.

 The circular formalises how VA activities sit within the regulated perimeter.
 Controls around custody and suitability must be tightened.